DanielAMattei/SASProbSup/README.txt

-/* This program is an implementation of RProbSup's functionality in SAS.  	         */ /* It is designed for those interested in computing variants of the A statistic, a       */ /* non-parametric form of the common language (CL) effect-size statistic.                */ /* Although this program uses SAS/IML, it is designed for those most comfortable         */ /* With Base SAS - No interaction with SAS/IML is required, simply the macro program     */ /* provided and a few macro variables.
+/* This program is an implementation of RProbSup's functionality in SAS.  	         */ /* It is designed for those interested in computing variants of the A statistic, a       */ /* non-parametric form of the common language (CL) effect-size statistic, as well as     */ /* bootstrapped confidence intervals of the estimate.                                    */ /* Although this program uses SAS/IML, it is designed for those most comfortable         */ /* With Base SAS - No interaction with SAS/IML is required, simply the macro program     */ /* provided and a few macro variables.
 However, the SAS/IML functions called by the      */